anaclumos/extracranial/Research/pages/Bing Chat Widespread Unavailability Incident (April 2023).md

 ## The Problem

 - A lot of people can still use Bing with this extension.
-This includes my friends and me; we could not replicate the problem.
+Unfortunately, this includes my friends; we could not replicate the problem.
 - However, the number of people reporting issues about being blocked spiked.
 - This is possibly Bing slowly rolling out a new type of browser detection.
 We are still determining what this is at the moment.
 - While some reported that CR/FF version did not work and changing the user agent manually worked, others said changing the user agent did not.
-The methods provided did not work for these few users except for using the native Edge.
+Therefore, the methods provided did not work for these few users except for using the native Edge.

 ## What went wrong?